-We illustrate the first and third methods below:
+The following figure illustrates the first and third methods, respectively:

-The examples above indicate that if the fill and size aesthetics are both associated with the same variable and both produce a legend, the legends can be merged into one.
-We saw this with the plot of p1 at the top of this subsection.
+The examples above indicate that if the fill and size aesthetics are both associated with the same variable and both produce a legend, the legends can be merged into one, as we saw with the plot of p1 at the top of this subsection.
 However, if one aesthetic uses a legend guide and another uses a colorbar guide, the two cannot be merged, even if both aesthetics correspond to the same variable.
 This is seen in the two plots above.